-The System menu is accessed by holding Avo and pressing Disk.
-Some consoles are also fitted with a key switch or mode switch to select System mode.
+The System menu is accessed by holding Avo and pressing Disk, or on Titan Go you can press the System button.
+Some older consoles are also fitted with a key switch or mode switch to get the System menu.

 The options in this menu are separated from the other options on the console because you would normally only change them occasionally, or because they can have serious effects on the way the console works and you wouldn't want to change them accidentally.

 Allows you to configure how the console outputs DMX.
 This option is described in detail later in this chapter, in the DMX Output Settings section.

 Allows you to select how DMX will be output across multiple consoles or processing nodes - read more about DMX merge settings.

 Sets up the Synergy software for linking to an Ai server, see the Synergy setup section.